conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ### Kafka API powered ACLs

-You can give Virtual Clusters all of the ACL features of a standard Kafka cluster by changing the `spec.aclMode` to `KAFKA_API` as demonstrated in this example,
+You can give Virtual Clusters all of the ACL features of a standard Kafka cluster by setting `spec.aclEnabled` to `true` and defining `spec.aclMode` as `KAFKA_API`,

 ```yaml
 ---